LimpidCrypto/em-as-net/README.md

 # em-as-net
-A no_std, async websocket client
+no_std, async websocket and JsonRPC client